Glenn K. Lockwood, Ph.D.

-I am a computational scientist and specialist in high-performance computing systems currently working at the National Energy Research Scientific Computing Center (NERSC) at Lawrence Berkeley National Laboratory.
-My work focuses on I/O performance analysis, extreme-scale storage architectures, and emerging I/O technologies and interfaces.
+I am a high-performance computing systems architect at the National Energy Research Scientific Computing Center (NERSC) at Lawrence Berkeley National Laboratory.
+NERSC provides high-performance computing resources for thousands of researchers around the world each year, and my role is to ensure that our storage systems balance advanced technologies with production reliability to enable science that can be done nowhere else.
+To this end, my work focuses on I/O performance analysis, extreme-scale storage architectures, and emerging I/O technologies and interfaces.

-over the years.
-I welcome any feedback about its contents at the e-mail
+the years.
+I welcome any feedback about its contents at the e-mail address

-address listed at the bottom of every page, and I can also be found in
+listed at the bottom of every page.
+You can also find me on Twitter and in

 - Principles of Object Storage